-The Raymond Community Forest is 356 acres of land in North Raymond located on Conesca Road, including much of Pismire Mountain and a large forested parcel beside Crescent Lake.
+The 2007 Raymond Open Space Plan identified Pismire Mountain as a special place.
 The land conservation project was first proposed by the Raymond Conservation Commission and Loon Echo Land Trust in 2012.
-The 2007 Raymond Open Space Plan identified Pismire Mountain as a special place.
 Results from the 2014 town-wide Raymond Community Survey indicated strong support for preserving open space, natural resources and lakes over the next 10 years.
 The property was acquired by Loon Echo in 2016.

 Click on the box below to play video.